Perhaps more than any other sector, the automotive industry must pay attention to labor continuity.

 On top of this, labor disputes remain a threat to the industry, and natural disasters can prevent workers from making it to the production site.
 And then of course, depending on the region and the role, there are often local talent shortages as well.
 For OEMs and suppliers, there are lots of labor challenges to overcome and problems to solve when meeting a production schedule.

-This is why having skilled temporary labor at the ready is important to help reduce the risks of potential supply chain interruptions and meeting production schedules.
+This is why having a contingency staffing service at the ready is important to help reduce the risks of potential supply chain interruptions and meeting production schedules.
 Here's what you need to know about ensuring labor continuity for your business:

 There are many industries and areas of the country that are already feeling the impact of the skills gap, such as Michigan's auto tooling industry which has the largest concentrations of openings in the Grand Rapids-Wyoming area along with Metro Detroit.
 Ask any distributor across the United States how they're doing hiring CDL-A Drivers and they'll tell you the same thing -- that's it's becoming more challenging each year and hiring qualified drivers is a constant struggle.
 In 2014, the industry was facing a shortage of nearly 40,000 CDL Drivers and as of 2017, that number has more than doubled.